Webtester8/scavenger/README.md

 Unfortunately, it isn't all that easy right now to download and use since it is still under major development.

 1. Download the all the files
-2. Make sure you have go installed
+2. Make sure you have Go installed
+3. Unzip Scavenger-master.zip

 ## Run
 To run, do the following in your command line.